 Contains access to numerous methods titles in electronic form.
-Create and share your own methods lists (several customized lists exist, e.g., http://www.srmo.sagepub.com/explorelists), search for specific methods and illustrations, and link to methods articles published in Sage Journals (e.g., Political Analysis).
-In a future iteration of SRMO, methodology discussions and essays will be seamlessly linked to SAGE journal content that utilizes or illustrates the method in question.
-SRMO contains content from:
+Create and share your own methods lists (several customized lists exist, e.g., http://www.srmo.sagepub.com/explorelists), search for specific methods and illustrations, and link to methods articles published in Sage Journals.
+Research Methods Cases are designed to highlight methodologies and approaches used by scholars in their doctoral and published research; Cases part 2 will be coming out in early January.

 Individual electronic titles (as well as print equivalents) can be located in and accessed through the Emory Libraries catalog, DiscoverE.

-Research guides have been compiled to assist faculty and students with locating and accessing necessary resources for completion of their research.
+Research guides have been compiled to assist faculty and students with locating and accessing necessary resources for completion of their research, including data.
 Search for specific courses or for subject areas.

 Health Sciences librarians also maintain their own webpages, designated by communities (research, public health, etc.) that point researchers to essential resources in their respective medical and health sciences research areas.